Filtered by: Produce 101

 Produce 101: Summer Squash

 Summer squash are the young fruit of Cucurbita pepo and members of the Cucurbitaceae family.
 They are also referred to as courgette in Europe.
 Melons and cucumber also share in that family tree and are Cucurbits.
-Produce 101: Summer Squash and Winter Squash There are two “types” of squash: summer squash and winter squash.
+Produce 101: Summer Squash vs. Winter Squash There are two “types” of squash: summer squash and winter squash.
 What...

 Read more